shawnricecake/shawnricecake/README.md

 ### Hi there 👋

-- 🔭 I’m currently enrolled in an internship.
+- 🔭 I’m currently working on NAS theory.